michaelnicholls/zparams_demo/README.md

 ## FLP configuration
 A new technical catalog should be created.
-It can contain all of the end user apps (ZDEMO_PARAMS etc), plus the output, ZCLASS_OUTPUT.
-The ZCLASS_OUTPUT app tile does not need to be added to a user's space.
+It can contain all of the end user apps (ZDEMO_PARAMS etc).

 I'd suggest the semantic object zparams for all the apps, and the following actions: